 This captivating fire safety course made using iSpring Suite is a perfect example of how to make safety training engaging and relevant.
 Learners are compelled to participate in the training, clicking on workplace hazards, putting out fires, and putting evacuation steps in order.
 Images, such as the evacuation plan, provide visual aids to improve learning and support key messages.

 Role-plays replicate real-life scenarios that arise in the workplace.
 In doing so, they empower employees to develop the skills and behaviors needed to effectively deal with common issues in their job.
-For example, role-plays can be used to practice dealing with an angry customer.
+For example, role-plays scenarios can be used to practice dealing with an angry customer.
 Feedback is given throughout the role-play to ensure the employee knows the desired behavior.

 Most typically leveraged to train on soft skills, these real-life simulations can be adapted for use in security courses.
 For example, you can prepare a role-play to help staff learn how to correctly (and safely) collect customer data over the phone.
 It gives employees a chance to practice and master scripts in a safe environment without the risk of potential data breaches or slip-ups.
 As a result, workers gain confidence in handling customer data in a risk-free setting.